weakish/docs-en/views/leanengine_webhosting_guide-node.md

 });

-// You can use the useMasterKey to turn on the masterKey permission in the LeanEngine, which will skip ACLs and other permission restrictions.
+// You can use the useMasterKey to turn on the masterKey permission in LeanEngine, which will skip ACLs and other permission restrictions.

 AV.Cloud.useMasterKey();